 Embrace a time-box constraint

-“Yes, definitely.
+“Yes.
 That’s why time-boxing the MVP build phase is key.
-Without a time-box, we makers quickly fall into scope creep during requirements gathering, and flow state during the building phase — where we lose track of time and weeks quickly turn into months…”
+Without a time-box, we makers quickly fall into scope creep during requirements gathering, and flow state during the building phase — where we lose track of time and weeks quickly turn into months….”

-“And you said 2 months for software products…Does a different time-box apply to other kinds of products?”
+“And you said two months for software products…Does a different time box apply to other kinds of products?”

 “Sure.
 You couldn’t build a phone or a car, for instance, that quickly.
 It took Apple and Tesla much longer to launch their MVPs.”